 Guaranteed Departures

-Our home for the next nine days is Khuzhir, the main village on the island.
+On arrival at Olkhon Island, we check-in at our home for the next days is Khuzhir, the main village on the island.
 You’ll stay in a basic but comfortable hotel with a welcoming local atmosphere.

-Our expedition complete, after lunch we transfer back to Irkutsk to spend the evening relaxing, celebrating and sharing favourite photos and memories.
+Our expedition complete, after morning photo shooting and lunch we transfer back to Irkutsk to spend the evening relaxing, celebrating and sharing favourite photos and memories.

 Final morning in Irkutsk, with transport provided to the airport ready for the journey home.